Geoffrey Knauth: FSF activities

-In March 25 2021 Geoffrey Knauth promised to resign from being a voting member of the FSF once there was suitable leadership to replace him.
+On March 25, 2021, Knauth said he would resign from being a voting member of the FSF once there was suitable leadership to replace him.

 Academic background

-Knauth received a artium baccalaureus (A.B. or Bachelor of Arts) degree from Harvard University in 1983 in Economics.
+Knauth received a artium baccalaureus (A.B. or Bachelor of Arts) degree from Harvard University in 1983 in Economics and competed on the rowing team.
 He also took many courses on Slavic languages and literatures there.
-Later in the late 1980s and 2000s he also took additional computer science and language courses both at Harvard and Northeastern University.
-In 2006-2010 he served as a Computer Science Instructor at Lycoming College.
+Later in the late 1980s and 2000s he took additional computer science and language courses both at Harvard and Northeastern University.
+In 2006–2010 he served as a Computer Science Instructor at Lycoming College.

 Professional experience

 Knauth has been employed by various companies, in various roles including programmer, senior associate, systems engineer, and systems analyst.
 Knauth is currently employed by AccuWeather Inc. as a Senior Software Developer since March 2014.

 Personal life

 Knauth is fluent in English, Russian and French, with some knowledge of German and Chinese.
 He is also a pilot and has been involved with rowing and various other activities.